Dr. Becki Scola, Ph.D.

 Becki Scola joined the Saint Joseph’s University faculty in the Fall of 2009.
 She received her Ph.D. in Political Science from the University of California, Irvine in 2009, her M.A. in Social Science from the University of California, Irvine in 2004, and her B.A. in Women’s Studies from Arizona State University in 2001.
-Her research interests include American institutions, gender politics, race/ethnic politics, intersectionality, and anti-hunger policy.
+Her research interests include American institutions, state politics and policy, gender politics, race/ethnic politics, intersectionality, and anti-hunger policy.

 Dr. Scola has published in State Politics & Policy Quarterly, Journal of Women, Politics & Policy, and Politics & Gender.
 Her book, Gender, Race, and Office Holding in the United States: Representation at the Intersections (2014 Routledge) investigates the effect of institutions on women’s legislative representation across the fifty United States, specifically analyzing the variation in the level of representation among white women and women of color state legislators.
 Dr. Scola is also completing a project that examines anti-hunger advocacy in Philadelphia as well as a study that examines state legislative activity on access to food stamps.